Japan at the 2009 World Championships in Athletics

-Japan will compete at the 2009 World Championships in Athletics from 15–23 August.
+Japan competed at the 2009 World Championships in Athletics from 15 to 23 August.
 A team of 57 athletes was announced in preparation for the competition.
 Selected athletes have achieved one of the competition's qualifying standards.
-Koji Murofushi (hammer throw), Yuki Yamazaki (50 km walk), and the athletes from the Marathon team are considered the country's best medal chances.
+Koji Murofushi (hammer throw), Yuki Yamazaki (50 km walk), and the athletes from the Marathon team were considered the country's best medal chances.